Azure/mlops-v2/documentation/README.md

 3. **Model Development (Inner Loop)**

     The typical Supervised CV model development loop differs from the Classical Machine Learning scenario in that Image Labeling/Annotation is a key element of this loop.

+4.  **Azure Machine Learning Registries**

+    No changes.

+5.  **Model Deployment (Outer Loop)**

+    No changes.

+6.  **Staging & Test**

+    No changes.

+7.  **Production Deployment**

+    No changes.

+8.  **Monitoring**

+    No changes.

 9. **Data & Model Monitoring - Events and Actions**

     The Data & Model monitoring and event/action phase of MLOps for Computer Vision is the key difference from Classical Machine Learning.
 Automated retraining is typically not done in CV scenarios when model performance degradation on new images is detected.
 In this case, new images for which the model performs poorly must be reviewed and annotated by a human-in-the-loop and often the next action goes back to the Model Development loop for updating the model with the new images.

+10. **Infrastructure Monitoring - Events and Actions**

+    No changes.

 ### Azure Machine Learning Natural Language Processing Architecture